LinkBaseORG/LinkbaseLanguages/README.md

 #Linkbase multiple language version update :: Version 4.1

-If you like to help us translating our website, you may fork the english translated file
+If you like to help us translating our website, you may fork the english "translated" (100& translated) file

 and perform a pull request with the translated file in your native language